sjjgh/sjjgh.github.io/_posts/2025-01-12-Embedding.md

 ### 2) How we calculate the similarity

+#### Dot product as an example
+Dot products show up everywhere in modern machine learning: from word embeddings to graph embedding, from retrieval models to contrastive learning.
+The first reason is almost trivial: it is the simplest possible interaction between two vectors—cheap to compute, easy to optimize, and easy to scale.

+But it is worth slowing down here.
+A dot product is not a metric: it does not satisfy the axioms of distance.
+(Even cosine similarity itself is not a metric; the angular distance derived from it is.)
+So why does something this simple work so well as a “similarity”?

+The part many people miss is that when we say “we use a dot product,” we are rarely using a dot product on raw inputs.
+We use it on learned representations.
+The model is free to learn a transformation φ(·)—an embedding table, an MLP, a GNN encoder, etc.—so the effective similarity is really

+\ k(x,y)=\langle \phi(x), \phi(y) \rangle . ]

+In other words, we are not committing to a fixed hand-designed similarity; we are choosing a learnable interface.
+The downstream task and training objective shape the parameters of φ, so the representation itself adapts to whatever notion of similarity the task rewards.
+This is also why embeddings should not be romanticized as “recovering the true features”: they co-evolve with the similarity model and the training signal we chose.

+Mathematically, any positive semidefinite (PSD) kernel can be written as an inner product in some feature space.
+So within the PSD world, the dot product is not a limitation—it is the canonical form.
+This helps explain why the same dot-product machinery keeps working across domains: we keep the interface, but we keep changing φ, and φ keeps changing what “similar” means.

+#### Similarities in ML models are not that rigid.
+todo.

 New3: Once we accept *homophily* as the generative story—“similar nodes tend to connect”—a second question quietly takes over: **what exactly do we mean by “similar”?**
 In practice, similarity is not a single universal notion.
 We have cosine similarity, Euclidean distance, Jaccard overlap, edit distance, Wasserstein distance, and many others.
 Each of them encodes a different inductive bias: cosine focuses on angle (direction), Euclidean focuses on absolute location and scale, Jaccard cares about set overlap, and so on.
 This immediately raises an uncomfortable possibility: **can we be wrong simply by choosing the wrong similarity?**